-'Hannity' exclusive shows nine-year-old Guatemalan boy who crosses into US alone to locate estranged mother
+'Hannity' exclusive shows 9-year-old Guatemalan boy who crosses into US alone to locate estranged mother

-The boy told Carter that he had not seen his mother since she left home when he was two years old
+The boy told Carter that he had not seen his mother since she left home when he was 2 years old

-Investigative reporter and Fox News contributor Sara Carter detailed the harrowing journey of an unaccompanied nine-year-old Guatemalan boy who crossed the U.S.-Mexico border on Wednesday night to locate his estranged mother.
+Investigative reporter and Fox News contributor Sara Carter detailed the harrowing journey of an unaccompanied 9-year-old Guatemalan boy who crossed the U.S.-Mexico border on Wednesday night to locate his estranged mother.

 Carter encountered the young boy late Wednesday when she noticed him walking alone without any adult guardians.
-The boy told Carter he had not seen his mother since she left home when he was two years old and he had been residing with his grandparents since.
+The boy told Carter he had not seen his mother since she left home when he was 2 years old and he had been residing with his grandparents since.

-In heart-tugging footage that aired exclusively on "Hannity" Wednesday, the boy asks Carter to borrow her cell phone before dialing a number he had for his mother.
+In heart-tugging footage that aired exclusively on "Hannity" on Wednesday, the boy asks Carter to borrow her cell phone before dialing a number he had for his mother.
 An emotional exchange can be heard as the child reveals to her that he has safely reached the United States.

 "I'm here," he says.